Aerospace Regional Recovery Initiative - Application guide

 Note: that the project end date cannot be later than March 31, 2024.

 - Initiative: Select the initiative for which you are applying.
-You can only select one.
+Applicants should select the Aerospace Regional Recovery Initiative if they are applying to the initiative.

 Provide a short project description (two-three sentences) summarizing the project and outlining the project's expected results: Provide a brief project title and briefly describe the main activities and the anticipated outcome(s) of the project.
 Further information on the activities and outcomes can be provided in question 24.